 Tree frogs sometimes hop into homes, especially during the rainy season.
 Their calls are part of the jungle soundtrack, and while they might startle you if you find one in your sink, they’re harmless little creatures.

 There are generally three species that make it into homes.
-The small ones are usually Stauffer’s tree frog, the most common one is the Mexican Masked tree frog, and sometimes Pepper tree frogs get in because they are also common around homes.
-The problem with tree frogs getting in the house is that they get “stuck” in the window and fairly quickly desiccate.
+The small ones are usually Stauffer’s tree frogs, the most common one is the Mexican Masked tree frogs, and sometimes Pepper tree frogs get in because they are also common around homes.

-Stauffer’s tree frog Pepper tree frog being eaten by a snake
+Stauffer’s tree frog that sometimes enters Belize homes Pepper tree frog found near Belize jungle houses being eaten by a cat-eyed snake

 A Stauffer’s tree frog & a Pepper tree frog (being eaten by a cat-eyed snake)